drewolbrich/ScrollingContentViewController/README.md

         contentView.backgroundColor = nil
     }

+    // Note: This method is not strictly required, but logs a warning if the content
+    // view's size is undefined.
+    override func viewWillAppear(_ animated: Bool) {
+        super.viewWillAppear(animated)

+        scrollingContentViewManager.viewWillAppear(animated)
+    }

     // Note: This is only required in apps that support device orientation changes. override func viewWillTransition(to size: CGSize,
             with coordinator: UIViewControllerTransitionCoordinator) {